na-na-hi/renget/archive/how2playba.md

 For example, you use the same 4 characters in your red team for all the red PvE missions, the bounties, and the red raids (Kaiten, Hieronymus, and Greg).
 Once you have more resources you can branch out to a wider roster.

-**You only need 2 healers and tanks at the start**.
-Because you need to use at most 2 teams in the missions, limit urself to just 2.
-Because their attack types don't matter you only need to swap around the DPS.
+**You only need 2 healers and tanks at the start**, since you need to use at most 2 teams in the missions.
+Their attack types don't matter either, you only need to use the right DPS.

 A good start to every account is upgrading ur Serina to 2\*, she's your best friend early on.